 Consider your budget

-Finally, you want to ensure that the contractor you select is quoting you at a reasonable rate that falls within your budget for the project.
+Finally, you want to ensure that the contractor you select is quoting you at a reasonable rate.
+Specifically, one that falls within your budget for the project.
 Review all submitted quotes with your overall budget and see how your options check out.

 Be wary of bids that seem significantly cheap or low.
 This may indicate a lack of project knowledge and a higher risk of mismanagement or avoidable mistakes.
 It may sound cheaper in the beginning, but you will get hit with “extras” and it can end up costing you more than you thought.